The dual actions, equivariant autoequivalences and stable tilting objects: Associated monads and dual actions

 In this subsection, let $G$ be a finite abelian group.
 We assume that $G$ \emph{splits} over $k$, that is, the group algebra $kG$ is isomorphic to a product of $k$.
 In particular, the characteristic of $k$ does not divide the order $|G|$ of $G$.
 In this case, the character group $\widehat{G}$ is isomorphic to $G$ and the evaluation homomorphism (\ref{equ:ev}) is an isomorphism.
+In particular, we are in the situation, provided that the field $k$ is algebraically closed of characteristic zero.

-The following duality result is essentially due to \cite[Theorem 4.2]{El2014}, which might be deduced from the general result \cite[Theorem 4.4]{DGNO}; compare \cite[Subsection 5.1]{RR}.
+The following duality theorem is essentially due to \cite[Theorem 4.2]{El2014}, which may be deduced from the general result \cite[Theorem 4.4]{DGNO}; compare \cite[Subsection 5.1]{RR}.
 We make the equivalence explicit for our purpose.

 \begin{thm} Keep the notation as above.
 Let $G$ be a finite abelian group, which splits over $k$.
 Assume that $\mathcal{C}$ is idempotent complete.
 Then the above functor

 is a $G$-equivariant equivalence. \end{thm}